-Information on the Chief Executive's remuneration can be found in The right remuneration section of the FY23 integrated report.
+Information on the Chief Executive's remuneration can be found in the Remuneration Report section of the FY24 integrated report.

-Principle 6: Risk Management
+Risk Management

 An issuer should have a risk management framework for its business and the issuer's board should receive and review regular reports.
 An issuer should report the material risks facing the business and how these are being managed.